oegea/adp/README.md

 The first step on ADP is to configure the UPDATE CLIENT.
 In this operation, the end-user will provide to the UPDATE CLIENT with the URL with which to access the APPLICATION SERVICE.

-Additionally, the UPDATE CLIENT MAY ask the end-user if
+Additionally, the UPDATE CLIENT MAY ask at this point to the end-user if non-stable versions have to be installed.
+By default, unless there is s the UPDATE

 The UPDATE CLIENT will then do an HTTPS GET request to the indicated URL.
 In response to that request, the APPLICATION SERVICE MUST provide a JSON with the following data: